uwegeercken/rule_maintenance_db/README.md

 This will create the database (named: ruleengine_rules), the required tables and default data required by the web application.

-the rule maintenance application uses the table "user" for authentication. the user is admin and the password is also admin. use this user to login to the web application. you can change the password through the web interface.
+the rule maintenance application uses the table "user" for authentication. the initially only configured user is: admin and the password is also: admin. use this user to login to the web application. you can change the password through the web interface.

 the latest version of this schema introduces some changes as of April 19, 2015 - some definitions have been changed.
 If you use this schema, make sure you also use the latest version of the web application.